RuichaoTang/PersonalHomePage/README.md

 ---
 ## Describe any use of GenAI
-I did not use AI to generate code for me.
+1. I asked AI for the definition and examples of user personas and user stories.
-But I asked AI the definition and examples of user personas and user stories.
+2. I also asked how to make a skill section fade in.